nnennaoorji/Tweets-and-Exchange-Rate-/README.md

 - **Yes**, twitter sentiments can help to predict the trend of exchange rate in Nigeria.
 It appears negative sentiments matter more.
 - Study specified 3 models – Granger Causality,  ARDL & SARIMAX in analyzing the relationship between NGN/USD exchange rate and sentiments from 116,330 tweets by 51,226 users between 2014 and 2020.
 - Granger Causality Test showed bi-directional causality running from sentiments (negative & compound scores) to exchange rate & vice versa.
-- ARDL model corroborated this finding as significant long run relationship was reported for (negative) sentiments and exchange rate movements
+- ARDL model corroborated this finding as significant long run relationship was reported for (negative) sentiments and exchange rate movements.

 # Recommendations / Next Steps